Here are some possible debt ceiling escape hatches for McCarthy, Biden

 While Republicans have rejected the idea, liberals have ramped up the push, calling on the party to forgo talks with Republicans and avoid the spending cuts the GOP is insisting on.

-Sen. Bernie Sanders (I-Vt.) joined the calls Wednesday, describing the route as the “only” option at this point, while arguing Biden “has the authority and the responsibility” to do so.
+Sen. Bernie Sanders (I-Vt.) joined the chorus Wednesday, describing the route as the “only” option at this point, while arguing Biden “has the authority and the responsibility” to do so.

+The White House on Tuesday seemed to rule out the possibility; Biden has previously said he’s unsure whether using the amendment would actually prevent a default due to the expected legal battle it would set off.

 Discharge petition